bampli/micro-videos/README.md

 ## Entity generator

-## Clone a new entity from Category

-A new entity, similar to 'Category', will be replicated.
+There is a script to generate a new entity, similar to 'Category'.
+It will be replicated.

 ### Usage